asiffer/carnx/README.md

 **XDP** (for eXpress Data Path) is a Linux Kernel feature (`>=4.8`) providing an early hook in the incoming packets queue (RX).

 The hook is placed in the network interface controller (NIC) driver just after the interrupt processing, and before any memory allocation needed by the network stack itself ([Wikipedia][1]).
-The following diagram details the position of XDP within the Linux kernel.
+The following diagram ([source][8]) details the position of XDP in the incoming packet data flow.

 ![kernel](assets/kernel-diagram.svg)